lampajr/hyperfoil.github.io/docs/installation.md

 WARNING: Server time seems to be off by 12124 ms
 ```

-<span>5.</span> Upload & run benchmarks as usual - we're using {% include example_link.md src='k8s-hello-world.hf.yaml' %} in this example.
+Now you can upload & run benchmarks as usual - we're using {% include example_link.md src='k8s-hello-world.hf.yaml' %} in this example.
 Note that it can take several seconds to spin up containers with agents.

 ```
 [hyperfoil@hyperfoil-hyperfoil]$ upload examples/k8s-hello-world.hf.yaml